RikudouGoku/Media-Server/docs/NAS-2.md

 # Update

-OS and docker update...
+## OS update

 1. When there is an update for the OS you will see a notification in the OpenMediaVault webui, click on it and then click on the "Updates available" notification.
+(Security updates are automatically installed already.)
     ![](images/2024-12-27-19-36-04-image.png) | ![](images/2024-12-27-19-36-23-image.png)

 2. It will open the System, Update management, Updates page.
 And it should show updates.
 Click on the download icon.